araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 [^lazy]: Yes, we tend to be lazy.
 [^well-tqc]: Well, its distributional variant TQC
 [^didnt-work]: I present the ones that didn't work and could use help at the end of this post.
+[^action-space-recipe]: I updated the limits for each family of robots.
+The PPO percentiles technique worked nicely.